 For many years probation officers have interviewed victims and presented their views to the judge in the form of the victim impact statement contained in the presentence report.
 The primary additional duty imposed on probation officers by the allocution right is notifiying the victim of the new right.
 Approximately one-half of the probation departments surveyed had amended their operating manuals to include references to notice requirements, and nearly all of the departments appeared to be meeting this requirement of Section 1191.1.
-(Nonetheless, as discussed below, only 44 percent of the victims interviewed remembered receiving such a notice.)
+(Nonetheless, as discussed below, only 64 of 149 persons who responded to the question about the notice remembered receiving one.)